 What are the best scary movies for kids?
-As we settle into the Halloween season, it’s only natural that we want to share some of our favourite creepy stories with our nearest and dearest.
-We don’t want to be showing our kids The Exorcist, so where’s a good place to start on introducing them to this hugely varied genre?
+It’s only natural we want to share some of our favorite creepy stories with our nearest and dearest, but we don’t want to be showing our kids The Exorcist, so where’s a good place to start when introducing them to this hugely varied genre?

-With its playful and funny scares, Casper is a good introduction to some darker themes.
+With its playful and funny scares, Casper is a good introduction to some darker themes as a nice, gentle ghost movie.
 After the death of her mother, Kat (Christina Ricci) moves from town to town with her father James (Bill Pullman), a therapist for the “living impaired”.
 They come to Whipstaff Manor in the hope of ridding it of some lingering spirits, including Casper (Malachi Pearson) and his three poltergeist uncles.

 A friendship grows between Kat and Casper, and together they attempt to help James move on and let go of his deceased wife.